ICO | Initial Coin Offerings

 If your ICO is a security offering, then it may need to register with the SEC as well as develop some other documentation.
 To stay compliant with the SEC, legal requirements may include:

 To be clear, if you’re selling tokens, such token issuances could be deemed securities.
-This is not to say all are tokens classify as securities; there are a variety of mechanisms in which people circulate initial token offerings and should be viewed as circumstantial and judged in a case-by-case manner.
+This is not to say all are tokens classify as securities; there are a variety of mechanisms in which people circulate initial token offerings which should be viewed as circumstantial and judged in a case-by-case manner.
 If you are soliciting investors for money, always assume you are issuing a security unless you speak directly with regulatory authority or qualified attorney who informs you otherwise.

 High Risk